Buddi

-Buddi is a children's animated streaming television series created by Jason Jameson for Netflix that won an Annie Award nomination in 2021 (Best TV/Media—Preschool).
+Buddi is a children's animated television series created by Jason Jameson for Netflix that won an Annie Award nomination in 2021 (Best TV/Media—Preschool).
 It is also shown on Australian TV network ABC.
 The plot revolves around the Buddis consisting of Cini, Vihi, Iso, Kelta and Puna.
-The names are derived from Finnish language; Cini (sini) meaning blue, Vihi meaning green, Iso translates as Big, Kelta meaning Yellow and Puna meaning Red.
-The series premiered on March 20, 2020.

-Second season was released on September 11, 2020.
+The names are derived from Finnish; Cini (sini) meaning blue, Vihi meaning green, Iso translates as Big, Kelta meaning Yellow and Puna meaning Red.
+The series premiered on March 20, 2020 while the second season was released on September 11, 2020.